jvns/git-list-viewer/README.md

 - It uses a 14-year-old Python library to handle the threading ([jwzthreading](https://github.com/akuchling/jwzthreading))

+## Features

+- The list of emails in the thread are in a sidebar so you can navigate more easily
+- The sidebar automatically updates as you scroll
+- You can use Ctrl+F to find something in a thread
+- You can use j/k to navigate up/down in the thread
+- It uses the same IDs as https://lore.kernel.org/git, so you can just replace the domain in a lore.kernel.org link to get a different view

 ## Developing

 First clone the Git repository which contains the Git mailing list emails